vturrisi/solo-learn/docs/source/tutorials/offline_linear_eval.rst

 .. code-block:: python

     # create the backbone network
-    # the first convolutional and maxpooling layers of the ResNet encoder
+    # the first convolutional and maxpooling layers of the ResNet backbone
     # are adjusted to handle lower resolution images (32x32 instead of 224x224).
     backbone = resnet18()
     backbone.conv1 = nn.Conv2d(3, 64, kernel_size=3, stride=1, padding=2, bias=False)